-- A student must be either a junior or senior at Northwestern High School. - Students must have been enrolled at Northwestern High School for a minimum of one semester. - 4.0GPR orabove.
+- A student must be either a junior or senior at Northwestern High School. - Students must have been enrolled at Northwestern High School for a minimum of one semester. - GPR of 4.0 or above.

 All referrals and suspensions will be examined.
 Three or more discipline referrals will disqualify the student from consideration for the National Honor Society.
 Two or more suspensions (in school or out of school) or any exclusion while at Northwestern High School will disqualify a student from consideration.